 Myth 2: All ‘sugar-free’ products are calorie-free

-Some sugar-free products, such as sugar-free biscuits and cakes, can still increase your blood glucose levels.
+Some sugar-free products, such as sugar-free biscuits and cakes also contain carbohydrate in the form of starch and can still increase your blood glucose levels.

 Myth 3: People with diabetes should never consume sugar